AionSystem/VERITAS/VERITAS-PROPOSAL.md

 Coordinated false reports could attempt to elevate confidence scores for a target location.

 > **Mitigation:** Conflict detection is automatic — any two contradicting reports at the same address trigger a red flag and force human review, regardless of individual DCI scores.
-Volume alone cannot reach High Confidence; the corroboration formula penalizes contradictions explicitly.
+Volume alone cannot reach VALID status; the corroboration formula penalizes contradictions explicitly.

 ---